hacker1024/Dell-Inspiron-7586-Hackintosh/README.md

   - This may be due to the use of the fake `EC` device; it may be possible to get the keys to work by renaming `ECDV` to `EC` instead of creating a new `EC`, along with `SSDT-BRT6`.
   - As a workaround, Fn+S and Fn+B send the F14 and F15 keycodes to macOS, and can be used to adjust the brightness instead.
   - Ongoing experiments regarding this issue will be done in another branch.
+- USB 3 hot-plugging may not work.
+- When using the internal keyboard to enter a FileVault password, it may be incorrect.
-- Sleeping may cause kernel panics when waking up.
+- ~~Sleeping may cause kernel panics when waking up.~~
-- Power management is enabled, but unconfigured.
-To configure it to your liking, follow [this part of the Dortania power management guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).
+- ~~Power management is enabled, but unconfigured.
+To configure it to your liking, follow [this part of the Dortania power management guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).~~
-- USB 3 hot-plugging does not work.

 ## Notes